microsoft/OpenAIWorkshop/labs/Lab_Data_Analytics/README.md

 - For Windows, execute the following command:
    - ```python manage.py new```
-- For Windows, execute the following command:
+- For Mac or Ubuntu, execute the following command:
    - ```python3 manage.py new```

 ### Step 3.4 Run the application locally